divnix/digga/doc/mkFlakeOptions.md

 *_Type_*:
-list of valid module or path convertible to its or valid module or path convertible to it convertible to it
+list of valid module or path convertible to its or anything convertible to it

 *_Default_*